 The American Academy of Pediatrics Residency Hardship Scholarship Program is specifically designed to help allay financial difficulties for residents in good academic standing.
 The Academy grants annually a number of hardship scholarships varying from $1,000 to $5,000.
 Each applicant will be reviewed carefully and awards will be granted to the most deserving pediatric interns and residents.

 - Have completed or will have completed an approved internship or have completed a PL-1 year by July 1.
 A definite commitment for a first-year pediatric residency accredited by the Residency Review Committee for Pediatrics is required.

 - Be a pediatric resident (categorical or combined) in a training program AND have a definite commitment for another year of residency or chief residency (not fellowship) in a program accredited by the Residency Review Committee for Pediatrics.

 - Have a substantial need for financial assistance or extenuating circumstances.

-Resident recipients will be notified by mail during the month of August and checks will be mailed at that time.
+All resident applicants will be notified by mail during the month of August and recipient checks will also be mailed at that time.

 PLEASE DO NOT CALL BEFORE AUGUST 31, AS INFORMATION IS CONFIDENTIAL AND CANNOT BE RELEASED BEFORE THAT DATE.

-The 2016 program is funded through the generosity of the AAP Friends of Children Fund.
+The 2018 program is funded through the generosity of Johnson & Johnson